×

 Is there a lot of diversity?
 Are people in The Hague accepting of differences?

 "The Hague is a diverse city, with people from many different backgrounds and cultures living and working together.
 The city is known for its acceptance of differences, and people from all walks of life are welcomed and respected.
-The Hague is a vibrant and open-minded city, where people of all backgrounds can feel at home," explained one expat living in The Hague, The Netherlands.
+The Hague is a vibrant and open-minded city, where people of all backgrounds can feel at home," said one expat in The Hague.

 AGS Worldwide MoversAGS Worldwide Movers